We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-- precision of your jab, right hand, and hooks
+- the precision of your jab, right hand, and hooks

 Rest days and light training days (technical training sessions) are fundamental for your fighting performance.

-On your light training days, hitting the speed bag is a great thing to do because there is less impact on your joints as you’re hitting a light bag of air, and it will contribute to active cardio and more burning calories.
+On your light training days, hitting the speed bag is a great thing to do because there is less impact on your joints as you’re hitting a light bag of air, and it will contribute to active cardio and more calories burnt.